deeterbleater/deertick/docs/pdf_to_txt_formatting_doc.md

 - Error handling includes detailed logging and options for user intervention.
 - The processor now uses asynchronous processing to handle multiple chunks concurrently, improving performance for large files.
 - Chunks are processed out of order but reassembled in the correct sequence for the final output.
+- The processor can now handle CSV files, allowing for selective processing of columns.
+- A new option is available to directly convert PDF to TXT without AI processing.
+- A new option is available to remove blank lines from the input file before processing.

 ## Command Line Interface (CLI)